"I am your Flutter" โ Dart Vader

 To achieve our animation we will need to

-that manages all of the Animations. - Create a
+• Create an AnimationController that manages all of the Animations.

-defines a range of values.
-Also, the Tweenโs animate method requires the parent controller, and produces an Animation for that property. - Specify the interval on the Animationโs curve property.
+• Create a Tween for each property being animated.
+The Tween defines a range of values.
+Also, the Tween’s animate method requires the parent controller, and produces an Animation for that property.

 Creating the AnimationController